nygardk/react-break/README.md

 ------------------

-A new, even more declaritve approach in version 0.2.x:
+A new, even more declarative approach in version 0.2.x:
 ```js
 import React from 'react';
 import { breakComponentGenerator } from 'react-break';